 - Nhat Nguyen (Men's singles)

-Nhat is 26th qualifier based on his world ranking over the past two years.
+Nhat was the 26th qualifier based on his world ranking over the past two years.
 The young Dubliner is the second Irish man to compete in the men's singles event after Scott Evans in 2008-2016.

 Boxing - 7